thecodingmachine/dbal-fluid-schema-builder/README.md

 ## Why not?

 The fluid schema builders aims at solving the cases you encounter in 99% of your schemas in a concise way.
-It does not cover the whole possible columns and there is no aim to target that goal.
+It does not cover the whole possible use cases and there is no aim to target that goal.

 For instance, if you have foreign keys on several columns, you cannot use `FluidSchema`.
 You should fallback to classic DBAL.